 Willing to pay often three times the normal rate for a room?
-Then you can watch the parade in ultimate comfort from various hotels.
-Mandarin Oriental is equipped with massive windows and spectacular views of balloons and floats, New York Hilton Midtown sits right in the midst of it all offering prime viewing packages in rooms that run 2k a night, and the Warwick, The Ritz Carlton Central Park, and the Quin are a few other lodging options that ensure places to gaze.
+Then you can watch the parade in ultimate comfort from various hotels in NYC.
+Mandarin Oriental is equipped with massive windows and spectacular views of balloons and floats, New York Hilton Midtown sits right in the midst of it all offering prime viewing packages in rooms that run 2k a night, and the Warwick New York Hotel, The Ritz-Carlton New York, Central Park, and The Quin are a few other lodging options that ensure places to gaze.

 American households likely have been watching for generations via television, so most know what to expect.
 But if you are wondering, the magnificent spectacle features countless character balloons from our favorite movies, shows, books and so on, creative floats often carrying mesmerizing performers, over 1,000 dancers putting on mini-shows, at least a dozen marching bands from our country’s schools, celebrities, and of course, a big entrance by St. Nick to officially kick off the holiday season.
 Happy Thanksgiving and a Merry Christmas!